mosip/documentation/docs/MOSIP-Device-Service-Specification.md

         "requestedScore": "Floating point number to represent the minimum required score for the capture", "qualityScore": "Floating point number representing the score for the current capture" },
-      "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)", "sessionKey": "encrypted with MOSIP public key (dynamically selected based on the uri) and encoded session key biometric", "thumbprint": "SHA256 representation of thumbprint of the certificate that was used for encryption of session key.
-All texts to be treated as uppercase without any spaces or hyphens", "error": {
+      "hash": "sha256 in hex format (previous "hash" + sha256 hash of the current biometric data (ISO) before encryption)", "sessionKey": "encrypted with MOSIP public key (dynamically selected based on the uri) and encoded session key biometric", "thumbprint": "SHA256 representation of thumbprint of the certificate that was used for encryption of session key.
+All texts to be treated as uppercase without any spaces or hyphens.", "error": {
         "errorCode": "101",
         "errorInfo": "Invalid JSON Value"